ModelInference/dinv/TUTORIAL.md

 dinvRT.Unpack(vc, &dummy)
 ```

+The code handling an HTTP response is not quite as compact due to
+error handling.
+In essence however it performs the steps backwards:
+The encoded vector clock is read from the header, decoded, and passed
+to `dinvRT.Unpack`.
+Remember that the byte array `dummy` is only
+needed to satisfy Go's type system; it will be empty since `nil` has
+been passed to `dinvRT.Pack`.

-### TODO Example: custom decoding
+### TODO Application: custom decoding
 ## Verifying instrumentation
 After instrumenting network calls, a run of the system should yield
 log files containing JSON encoded vector clocks for each process in
 the current working directory.
 Log files are named by the schema
 `${timestamp at Dinv initialization}.log-Log.txt`.
-Each host is
+Each node is
 uniquely defined by the time it was started.

-Each log file starts with the host initializing.
+Each log file starts with the node initializing.
 Over time you can see
-the host receiving messages from different hosts for the first time.
+the node receiving messages from different nodes for the first time.
  `810724201.log-log.txt` could look like this:

 ```